-Culture in national context is the focus of this study, looking at Chinese culture and its cultural implications.
+Culture in organizational context is the focus of this study, looking at Chinese culture and its cultural implications.
 As Chinese culture is the context, the present research employs the Chinese Value Survey (Bond, et al., 1987), which was developed in response to Hofstede's cultural studies to measure culture.
-It helps understand, analyze and classify the data collected from the quantitative survey.
-The survey in this study on Six Sigma academics, experts and practitioners will report results and will suggest future study directions.
+It helps understand, analyze and classify the data collected from the quantitative survey of this study.
+The survey on Six Sigma academics, experts and practitioners will report results and will suggest future study directions.

-2.4.
-Soft Factors of Culture
+2.5 Soft Factors of Culture

-The study of soft factors of culture can be found in other research works.
+The study of soft factors of culture about quality management can be found in the works of other researchers.
 Nahm et al. (2004) tried to examine "soft issues" of organizational culture by employing Schein's framework (1986).
 The model was used to assess how organizational culture (focused on espoused values and beliefs) had impact on time-based manufacturing practices and performance.
 The result showed positive relationships between the two sides, and organizational culture played a positive role in improving performance.

 Gregory et al. (2009) made another attempt on the relationship of "soft" factors of culture and effectiveness by examining employee attitudes.
 It was observed that culture influenced employee attitudes, and in turn influenced outcomes.
-Giving a great deal of consideration to "soft" skills for the Six Sigma process change, Pinedo-Cuenca et al. (2012: 294) identified "organizational culture which encourages communication and collaboration" as one of the five success factors for SMEs' introduction of Six Sigma.
+Attributing to "soft" skills prominently for the Six Sigma process change, Pinedo-Cuenca et al. (2012: 294) identified "organizational culture which encourages communication and collaboration" as one of the five success factors for SMEs' introduction of Six Sigma.

 Zu et al. (2010) performed a survey on fourteen factors, and nine of them are soft factors.
-Lewis et al. (2006) explore the "soft" and "hard" factors on TQM implementation.
-This exploratory study of two groups of 13 "soft" and 12 "hard" factors demonstrates that "the top ten critical factors are composed of seven soft factors and three hard factors", though "soft factors are generally difficult to be measured and assessed" (p.545).
+Lewis et al. (2006) made an attempt to study both "soft" and "hard" factors on TQM implementation.
+The result of this exploratory study of two groups of 13 "soft" and 12 "hard" factors shows that "the top ten critical factors are composed of seven soft factors and three hard factors", though "soft factors are generally difficult to be measured and assessed" (p.545).
 Fotopoulos and Psomas (2009) also studied "soft" and "hard" TQM elements.
-Its findings show that performance is mainly influenced by "soft" elements.
+Its findings reveal that performance is mainly influenced by "soft" elements.

-These previous studies prepare grounds for the present researcher to explore into the impact of cultural factors in Six Sigma implementation.
+These previous studies give insights for the present researcher to explore into the impact of cultural factors in Six Sigma implementation.

-2.5.
-Business Studies and Culture
+2.6 Business Studies in Asia